-Zucchini is a wonderful addition to any meal with plenty of health benefits and so versatile from savory mains to sweet treats.
+Zucchini is a wonderful addition to any meal with plenty of health benefits.
+It’s versatile in cooking in both savory mains to sweet treats.
 Today, we are featuring some of the best Instant Pot zucchini recipes that are nutritious and tasty.

 Zucchini can be shaped into noodle-like spirals and used as a low-carbohydrate substitute for pasta or noodles for super low cal meal — 1 cup of raw zucchini is just 18 calories.
-It is a rich source of Vitamins B-2, B-6 and C, potassium, fiber and even a little bit of protein.
+It is a rich source of Vitamins B-2, B-6 and C, potassium, fibre and even a little bit of protein.
 Here’s how all those combinations are good for you!

 - Improves digestion: Zucchini is high in water.
 It also contains significant amounts of fiber, electrolytes, and other nutrients that are necessary for a healthy digestive system, including reducing the incidence of constipation, help prevent ulcers, IBS, and colon cancer.

-- Slows down aging: Zucchini is rich in antioxidants and anti-inflammatory phytonutrients, which help rid the body of age causing free radicals and excess inflammation.
+- Slows down ageing: Zucchini is rich in antioxidants and anti-inflammatory phytonutrients, which help rid the body of age causing free radicals and excess inflammation.

 - Lowers blood sugar levels: By eating zucchini noddles you can reduce your carbohydrate intake, increase fiber intake to feel full for longer, which can reduce your blood sugar levels and increase insulin sensitivity.

 - Improves eye health: Zeaxanthin and lutein are especially useful in maintaining and improving eye health by fighting free radicals.
 This reduces the risk of developing age-related eye conditions like glaucoma, cataracts, and macular degeneration.
 You can also use zucchini to treat puffy eyes by placing slices of raw zucchini over the eyes.

-- Weight loss: Zucchini is low in calories and high in water and fiber, this means that you will feel full for longer and end up eating less.
+- Weight loss: Zucchini is low in calories and high in water and fibre, this means that you will feel full for longer and end up eating less.
 In the long term, you will lose some of your excess weight.

 - Protects against oxidation and inflammation: Zucchini is rich in antioxidants and anti-inflammatory compounds, including vitamins A and C, glutathione peroxidase, and superoxide dismutase.
 This boosts your immunity and protects against diseases associated with inflammation.